 ③ Choose the Right Colors for Your Website

-I won’t go into detail as that’s a whole week’s lesson in itself.
-Suffice it to say though that the majority of people are visual learners.
+I won’t go into detail as that’s a whole week’s lesson in and of itself.
+But, suffice it to say that most people are visual learners.
 Hence the extreme importance of the colors you choose for your website.

 The colors you choose dictate how you are perceived (and received) by your website visitor.

-As per the late, great Jay Conrad Levinson, marketing guru and bestselling author of the Guerrilla Marketing series of books – and by the way, if you haven’t read any of his stuff, I highly recommend you do – Here are what colors mean to people in terms of their emotions and business:
+As per the late, great Jay Conrad Levinson, bestselling author of the Guerrilla Marketing series of books, here are what colors mean to people in terms of their emotions and business:

-- Red suggests aggressiveness, passion, strength, vitality.
-In business, it is great for accents and boldness, stimulates appetites, and is associated with debt.
+- Red suggests aggressiveness, passion, strength, and vitality.
+It is great for accents and boldness in business, stimulates appetites, and is associated with debt.

-- Pink suggests femininity, innocence, softness, health.
-In business, be sure you’re aware of its feminine implications and associations.
+- Pink suggests femininity, innocence, softness, and health.
+So be sure you’re aware of its feminine implications and associations in business.

-- Orange suggests fun, cheeriness, warm exuberance.
-In business, it’s great to highlight information in graphs and on charts.
+- Orange suggests fun, cheeriness, and warm exuberance.
+In business, it’s great to highlight information in graphs and charts.

-- Green suggests tranquility, health, freshness.
-In business, its deep tones convey status and wealth; its pale tones are soothing.
+- Green suggests tranquility, health, and freshness.
+Its deep tones convey status and wealth; its pale tones are soothing.

-- Blue suggests authority, dignity, security, faithfulness.
+- Blue suggests authority, dignity, security, and faithfulness.
 In business, it implies fiscal responsibility and security.
-Plus it is universally popular.
+Plus, it is universally popular.

-- Purple suggests sophistication, spirituality, expensiveness, royalty and mystery.
-In business, it’s right for upscale and artistic audiences.
+- Purple suggests sophistication, spirituality, expensiveness, royalty, and mystery.
+In business, it’s suitable for upscale and artistic audiences.

-- Brown suggests utility, earthiness, woodsiness and subtle richness.
-In business, it signifies less important items in documents.
+- Brown suggests utility, earthiness, woodsiness, and subtle richness.
+In business, it signifies less essential items in documents.

-- Gray suggests somberness, authority, practicality and a corporate mentality.
-In business, it is always right for conservative audiences.
+- Gray suggests somberness, authority, practicality, and a corporate mentality.
+In business, it is always suitable for conservative audiences.

-- Black suggests seriousness, distinctiveness, boldness and being classic.
-In business, it creates drama and is often a fine background color.
+- Black suggests seriousness, distinctiveness, boldness, and being classic.
+In business, it creates drama and is often a good background color.